monarch-initiative/gpsea/docs/user-guide/analyses/partitioning/genotype/variant_predicates.rst

 ********

-Here we show examples of several simple variant predicates and and how to combine them to test a complex condition.
+Here we show examples of several simple variant predicates and how to chain them for testing complex conditions.

 Load cohort